The Fastest Way to Unlock Badges in NBA 2K22

 The Fastest Way to Unlock Badges

 As for the methods of unlocking badges, there are a ton of ways to go about it.
+Your goal is to figure out what the quickest way to get badges in 2k22 is.
 Since you are playing MyCareer and developing your character, you might as well be efficient in not just improving your overall rating to 99 but also in unlocking the badges.

 When you get drafted as the first overall pick, you will be earning more minutes as the team is weak.
 You will have more opportunities to progress your badges.

-The best way to unlock badges is by focusing on the category you want to improve more during the game.
+The best and fastest way to get badges in 2K22 is by focusing on the category you want to improve more during the game.
 For example, if you want to unlock more finishing badges, you can try to be more greedy and try to score more in the paint.

 The same goes for shooting, defense/rebound, and playmaking.
 Since different player builds all have a different limit to each badge category, you can tweak your gameplay to focus on the ones that can unlock more badges.